emjeepee/Northcoders-GDPR-obfuscation-project/README.md

 Library obf_lib must be able to handle files of size up to 1Mb with a runtime of less than 1minute. <br>

-To test that library obf_lib met this requirement this project emplyed an Amazon Web Services (AWS) lambda function to call library obf_lib and to measure the duration of the lambda function.
+To test that library obf_lib met this requirement this project emplyed an AWS Lambda function to call library obf_lib and to measure the duration of the run of the Lambda function.

 In the test, library obf_lib worked on a 1Mb file consisting of five headers under which were about 24000 rows.
-The AWS Lambda service ran lambda function and library obf_lib 10 times to get 10 values for duration of runtime.
-The idea is that if the lambda function's run time is less than 1 minute then the duration of the code in library obf_lib will also be less than 1 minute. <br>
+The author used the AWS Lambda service to run the lambda function and library obf_lib 10 times to get 10 values for duration of runtime of the lambda handler.
+The idea is that if the lambda handler's run time is less than 1 minute then the duration of the code in library obf_lib will also be less than 1 minute. <br>

 The responses of the 10 AWS lambda handler test runs included this information: <br>